mancili/QuICSeedR/README.md

 ## Usage

-For more detailed examples and function documentation, please refer to the function help pages and (manuscript link).
+For more detailed examples and function documentation, please refer to the function help pages.
+The manuscript link will be added here once it becomes available.

 ## Requirements